-The FlexMeasures container has a health check implemented, which is reflected in this output and you can see which ports are available on your machine to interact.
+The FlexMeasures server container has a health check implemented, which is reflected in this output and you can see which ports are available on your machine to interact.

-You can use docker-compose logs to look at output. docker inspect <container> and docker exec -it <container> bash can be quite useful to dive into details.
+You can use the terminal or docker-compose logs to look at output. docker inspect <container> and docker exec -it <container> bash can be quite useful to dive into details.
+We'll see the latter more in this tutorial.